-In this article we explain what life insurance is, whether it is right for you and how long you should take out life insurance for.
+In this article, we explain what life insurance is, whether it is right for you and how long you should take out life insurance.
 We would recommend that you read the whole article, as we go on to explain how to obtain the best value life insurance quotes including how to get up to £100 cashback.

 What is the best length of life insurance policy?